Looking for the next getaway for you and your family. How about Branson?

 Branson Landing runs alongside Lake Taneycomo.
 If you get tired of all the shopping, you can take a walk on the boardwalk.

 The lakefront also features a water fountain show.
 These are not ordinary fountains.
-The fountains move to the sound of music and also feature fire and light in the show.
+The fountains move to the sound of music and feature fire and light in the front.

 This is free entertainment the entire family will enjoy.